Reviewed against AAD & NRS guidelines

 • Persistent central-face redness that won't fully fade

-• Visible vessels on cheeks, nose, chin
+• Visible vessels on cheeks and nose

 • Flushing triggered by heat, alcohol, sun, stress